AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-website.md

 The third-party service provider may transmit some of your personal information to us, but not including payment information, unless you specifically agree (as may be the case in the event of a purchase with auto-renewal).
 We may use the information we receive (not including payment information) to verify your registration or license status, to contact you about the status of your account, or for renewal of your subscription, if applicable.  (/LEARN MORE)

-### When you leave a comment
-We use Disqus for comment sections on reports.adguard.com and blog.adguard.com.
-In this case we do not collect any data about you, but please note that data might be collected by Disqus and managed according to their [privacy policy](https://help.disqus.com/customer/portal/articles/466259-privacy-policy).

 ### When you use Adguard Account
 Adguard Account (https://adguard.com/login.html) is a tool which permits you to register multiple license using a single registration and authentication system.
 If you choose to use Adguard Account you will be asked to provide your email address.
 (LEARN MORE)
 You will also be asked to select a password.
 We may use this information for purposes of validating your license, providing support, delivering additional products and services, and enabling you to change your Adguard Account and/or product settings. (/LEARN MORE)

+### About comment section
+We use Disqus for comment sections on reports.adguard.com and blog.adguard.com.
+In this case we do not collect any data about you, but please note that data might be collected by Disqus, when you leave a comment or simply visit a page with Disqus comments, and managed according to Disqus [privacy policy](https://help.disqus.com/customer/portal/articles/466259-privacy-policy).

 ### Third-party content and sites
 If we offer links to third-party sites such as Twitter, Facebook, or others - they do not share any data unless you specifically click the button.